Pauri Garhwal district: Khirsu

 The mountains of Khirsu offer views of the northern Himalayas and attract a large number of tourists.
 Located 19 km away from Pauri at an altitude of 1,700 m, Khirsu is peaceful and free from pollution.
 There is the nearby ancient temple of Ghandiyal Devta.
 Accommodation is available at the Tourist Rest House, Forest Rest House, and private hotel.

 On the 4th Monday of April or 1st Monday of May, there is an annual Mela put on by local villagers.

 The villages of Gwarh and Khothgee, near Khirshu, have a festival where they lower an artificial carved wooden effigy of man, called "Badi" by locals, by rope down a hill for about 500 meters.

 Chaukhamba View Point

-Situated only 4 km from Pauri.
-Chaukhamba View Point overlooks the Idwal Valley, with views of the Chaukhamba peaks.
+Situated only 4 km from Pauri, Chaukhamba View Point overlooks the Idwal Valley with views of the Chaukhamba peaks.
 It is known for its scenic vistas.

 Religious shrines

 Kandoliya Devta

-The main temples of the city are Kandoliya Devta, Laxmi Narayan, Kyunkaleshwar Mahadev, and Hanuman Mandir.
+The main temples of the city are Kandoliya Devta, Laxmi Narayan, Kyunkaleshwar Mahadev, Nagdevta, Laxman Temple, Ulkhagarhi, and Hanuman Mandir.
 Every year, a bhandara is organized on the premises of the temple of Kandoliya Devta, and thousands of people from Pauri and nearby villages participate in it.
 The city has a number of picnic spots surrounded by deodar forests, viz.
 Ransi, Kandoliya, Nag Dev, Jhandi Dhar, etc. Every year since 1974, Sharadotsav is celebrated in the city.